Pricing Crypto Accounting Engagements: Why Hourly Loses Money (2026)

 Practical guidance

-- Don't price crypto hourly — the cost driver is unpredictable line by line.
+- Do not price crypto hourly; the cost driver is unpredictable line by line.

-- Price on assessed complexity tiers/fixed fee set at scoping.
+- Price on assessed complexity tiers or a fixed fee set at scoping.

 - Scope and price historical clean-up separately, agreed up front.

-- Make DAC8 reconciliation an explicit scoped/priced deliverable.
+- Make DAC8 reconciliation an explicit, scoped, and priced deliverable.

-- Price the residual review effort — tooling doesn't remove it.
+- Price the residual review effort, since tooling does not remove it.

-- Keep pricing/acceptance a firm judgement under professional rules — not professional/pricing advice.
+- Keep pricing and acceptance a firm judgement under professional rules.
+This is not professional or pricing advice.

 How vendor tools inform pricing